hpxmlwg/hpxml/guide/source/software_developer/structure.rst

    possible.
 Often times you will not be the only one with the need for a particular element that was overlooked in the standard.
 By participating in the working group and lobbying for the elements you need you can enhance the value of HPXML for all parties.
-If everyone extends HPXML in non-standard ways, the value proposition of the standard is eroded.
+[If everyone extends HPXML in non-standard ways, the value proposition of the standard is eroded.] --> THIS APPEARS TO BE A FAIRLY IMPORTANT POINT.
+SHOULD IT BE EXPANDED UPON?
+PERHAPS HIGHLIGHTED?